 Section 3.
 Vice Presidents.
 The two Vice Presidents shall perform such duties as the President and the Board of Directors may designate.
-The President shall designate a Vice President to serve in her or his absence.
-In the event of the resignation, disability, or death of the President, the Board of Directors shall elect one of the Vice Presidents to fill the vacancy; if neither Vice President is able to serve, the Board of Directors shall elect another of its members to serve as President.
+The First Vice President shall serve in the absence of the President.
+If not available, the Second Vice President shall serve In the event of the resignation, disability, or death of the President, the Board of Directors shall elect one of the Vice Presidents to fill the vacancy; if neither Vice President is able or willing to serve, the Board of Directors shall elect another of its members to serve as President until the next Annual Meeting when a new President shall be recommended by the Nominating Committee and elected by the general membership.